James Lind: Prevention and cure of scurvy

 The medical establishment ashore continued to believe that scurvy was a disease of putrefaction, curable by the administration of elixir of vitriol, infusions of wort and other remedies designed to 'ginger up' the system.
 It could not account for the effect of citrus fruits and so dismissed the evidence of them as unproven and anecdotal.
 In the Navy however, experience had convinced many officers and surgeons that citrus juices provided the answer to scurvy, even if the reason was unknown.
+Gilbert Blane and Thomas Trotter also naval physicians expanded on Lind's research, advocating for the need for citrus fruits and vegetables to be issued to ship's crew.
 On the insistence of senior officers, led by Rear Admiral Alan Gardner in 1794, lemon juice was issued on board the Suffolk on a twenty-three-week, non-stop voyage to India.
 The daily ration of two-thirds of an ounce mixed in grog contained just about the minimum daily intake of 10 mg vitamin C. There was no serious outbreak of scurvy.
 This resulted in widespread demand for lemon juice, backed by the Sick and Hurt Board whose numbers had recently been augmented by two practical naval surgeons who knew of Lind's experiments with citrus.
 The following year, the Admiralty accepted the Board's recommendation that lemon juice be issued routinely to the whole fleet.
 Another Scot, Archibald Menzies, brought citrus plants to Kealakekua Bay in Hawaii on the Vancouver Expedition, to help the Navy re-supply in the Pacific.
 This was not the end of scurvy in the Navy, as lemon juice was at first in such short supply that it could only be used in home waters under the direction of surgeons, rather than as a preventative.
 Only after 1800 did the supply increase so that, at the insistence of Admiral Lord St Vincent, it began to be issued generally.

 Prevention of typhus

 Lind noticed that typhus disappeared from the top floor of his hospital, where patients were bathed and given clean clothes and bedding.
 However, incidence was very high on the lower floors where such measures were not in place.
 Lind recommended that sailors be stripped, shaved, scrubbed, and issued clean clothes and bedding regularly.
 Thereafter, British seamen did not suffer from typhus, giving the British navy a significant advantage over the French.
+He published two papers on fevers and infection in 1763.